MrDSGC/Instagram-Clone/docs/production_notes.md

   + logout while on feed page doesnt redirect to login page when navigating from feed, comments_index_ line 31 not rendering - SOLVED set photos state to [] upon logout
   + comments wont update in feed - it can but takes SO LONG -SOLVED get rid of componentWillReceiveProps in comment index

+**3/23**

+- in hind-sight it probably would have been easier to have both photo component only take in a photo object passed in as a prop from the photos array. but worked on photo profile first and did not forsee challenges

+- wrote up production readme

+- made site more usable when not logged in

+- fully functioning site bug free